dgurudot/tg/help/en-US/HELP-ADMIN-SETUP.md

 This tab lists the groups of clients in your tenant and lets you ask for a feature to be turned on or off.
 It does not explain how features are decided.
-For that, and for what happens when a group and a user disagree, read Feature rules (`feature-rules.md`).
+For that, and for what happens when a group and a user disagree, read Feature rules.

 If you have no access to the tab in this group, you see "You do not have access to Groups & features in this tenant."